atiladefreitas/dooing/README.md

         default_filename = "dooing.json",      -- Default filename for project todos
         auto_gitignore = false,                -- Auto-add to .gitignore (true/false/"prompt")
         on_missing = "prompt",                 -- What to do when file missing ("prompt"/"auto_create")
-    },
+        auto_open_project_todos = false,       -- Auto-open project todos on startup if they exist },

     -- Nested tasks